HananMurrar/SEOStepsInWatchesShopWeb/README.md

 - Total backlinks: 0
 - Linking websites: 0

-Conclusion: this is expected for a new project.
-As the website is promoted, backlinks will grow, which will improve authority and search engine ranking potential
+Conclusion: this is expected for a new project, as the website is promoted, backlinks will grow, which will improve authority and search engine ranking potential

 ##### GTmetrix - free:
 - Performance score: 99%